Empire Square

 Empire Square (abbreviated Empire Sq.) is a British animated TV series created by Matt Morgan made with pixel graphics.
 It originated in the UK, where it was broadcast on Channel 4 late at night on Fridays.
-In 2006, the United States music network Fuse aired full length half-hour episodes as opposed to the 2-4 minute ones in the UK.
+From 18 April to 23 May 2006, the United States music network Fuse aired full length half-hour episodes as opposed to the 2-4 minute ones in the UK.
+Those half-hour episodes were later broadcast on Channel 4 from 27 October 2007 to 1 December 2007.

+The series as a whole was considered to be lost media until 2022, when all of the 2-4 minute episodes (which were broadcast on Channel 4 and available on a DVD) were uploaded to YouTube.
+However, as of 2024, all but one of the full length half-hour episodes that were broadcast by Fuse still remain lost, with only one episode (Sleep Study) having been found.

 Plot

 Empire Square is about three foul-mouthed kids named Ritchie, Rabbit and Hooks.
 They are usually after "get-rich" schemes and get into a lot of trouble with crack whores, pedophiles, and many other crazy characters.
 In various episodes, they start bands.
 Empire Square is an apartment building in London where, they all live in the same room.
 Episode plots in the US vary from Richie and Rabbit's quest for pornography and computer systems to internet dating sites gone horribly wrong.
 Celebrity parodies also abound, such as Richie's trip to rehab (Courtney Love most notably), "the sweat shop", and Clay Aiken.